adameva1/training/readme.md

     $ git branch -d work           Delete only branches that are already merged
     $ git branch -D work           Delete branches and do not consider status

-Add you answers to the file readme.md!
-## Inspecting the repository and history

-... put commands and explanation here

-## Managing branches

-... put commands and explanation here

 ## Merging